vincentbollaert/fightclub-movie-posters/README.md

 ## Key features

-- **SSG with Apollo**: Static Site Generation with GraphQL and Apollo Client for balance of performance and freshness
+- **SSG with Apollo**: Static Site Generation with GraphQL and Apollo Client for data and edge caching
+- **Stale while revalidate**: Implements cache-and-network fetch policy to display cached data immediately while fetching fresh data in background, providing instant page load (with data) and eventual freshness
 - **Reactive state**: Uses Apollo field policies for local state management of favorites
-- **Stale while revalidate**: Implements cache-and-network fetch policy to display cached data immediately while fetching fresh data in background, providing both instant response and eventual freshness
-- **Data filtering**: Filter posters by language (English, Spanish, Portuguese) and by favorites (via field-policy and stored in local storage)
+- **Data filtering**: Filter posters by language (English, Spanish, Portuguese) and by favorites (via field-policies and stored in local storage)

 ## Tech stack